 Aosta Valley (one of the twenty Italian administrative regions) is located at the north-western edge of the Italian peninsula (Figure 1, a).
 Embraced by some of the highest peaks in the Alps (Mont Blanc, 4808 m ASL; Monte Rosa, 4634 m ASL; and Gran Paradiso, 4061 m ASL), Aosta Valley is a typical inner-Alpine valley with marked rain shadows (Isotta et al., 2014).
 Annual precipitation totals can be as high as ~1600-1800 mm across the south-eastern, windward slopes or the Mont-Blanc area in the north-western corner of the region, and lower than 600 mm in the central valley.
 Such comparatively low precipitation totals, coupled with pronounced temperature gradients, make this region prone to droughts and the associated vegetation stress (Cremonese et al., 2017).
 Precipitation is year-round, with somewhat bimodal seasonality and prevalent peaks in spring and fall (Crespi et al., 2018).
 Its topographic imbalance in precipitation distribution and the associated marked orographic gradients make Aosta Valley an ideal region for the present study.
 About 134 km2 out of 3261 km2 of Aosta Valley are covered by glaciers (4%), meaning this is the most glacierized region in Italy (Smiraglia et al., 2015; Patro et al., 2018).
-While specific measurements to quantify the contribution of glaciers to total runoff are missing, qualitative inspection of the observed hydrographs suggest glacier melt to particularly contribute to late-summer streamflow, when input from snowmelt declines.
-This is in line with other catchments across the Alps.

 We focus on two hydropower catchments for testing our research hypothesis: Valpelline (VP) and Beauregard in Valgrisenche (VG, see Figure 1, a and c).
-The total drainage area of Beauregard is \sim 110 km2, 14% of which are covered by glaciers (11.4 km2); elevation ranges from \sim 1800 m ASL at the outlet to \sim 3500 m ASL.
-Valpelline spans both a larger extent and a higher elevation range than Beauregard; total drainage area is \sim 130 km2, while minimum and maximum elevation are 1539 and 3934 m ASL, respectively.
+The total drainage area of Beauregard is $\sim 110 \text{ km}^2$, 14% of which are covered by glaciers (11.4

+100 km2); elevation ranges from ~1800 m ASL at the outlet to ~3500 m ASL.
+Valpelline spans both a larger extent and a higher elevation range than Beauregard; total drainage area is ~130 km2, while minimum and maximum elevation are 1539 and 3934 m ASL, respectively.
 About 12.4 km2 of the drainage area of Valpelline is glacierized (9.5%).
 Beauregard and Valpelline are located on two opposite sides of Aosta Valley and thus have different prevalent aspect (northwards and westwards, respectively).
 Both systems are composed by a reservoir and a number of auxiliary intakes, which we lumped together as a single catchment.

-Both catchments are ungauged with regard to precipitation or snow-depth automatic weather stations (Figure 1, a and c).
+105 Both catchments are ungauged with regard to precipitation or snow-depth automatic weather stations (Figure 1, a and c).